ProfessorJames/south-coast-golf-club/README.md

    5. Consistency in measurements - Reviewed and rewrote code to ensure that sizes were consistent throughout and were all using rems instead of pixels or percentages.
 Pixels are used for measurments less than 0.5rem.i.e.
 1px, 2px, 3ps or 4px.
 The rem scale was reset for easier calculation with 1rem = 10px.

    6. Security - Initially when a user submitted the contact form they were sent to the FormDump.
 This is a page showing the information the user has submitted.
 As an alternative we made a new Thank-you page that displays when a user submits their contact information, so this is no longer an issue.

+   7. Time to automatically redirect from Thank-you page home page: Initially the time was set to 5 seconds.
+However after testing, it was felt that 5 seconds would not be enough time for users to read all of the text and choose to take an action.
+To avoid user frustration the automatic refresh period was increased to 10 seconds from 5 seconds.

 ## Unfixed-Bugs